facebook/react-native/docs/LinuxWindowsSupport.md

 On Windows the packager won't be started automatically when you run `react-native run-android`.
 You can start it manually using:

+    #For React Native version < 0.14
     cd MyAwesomeApp
     node node_modules/react-native/packager/packager.js

+    #For React Native version >= 0.14 （which had removed packager.js)
+    cd MyAwesomeApp
+    react-native start

+If you hit a `ERROR  Watcher took too long to load` on Windows, try increasing the [timeout](https://github.com/facebook/react-native/blob/master/packager/react-packager/src/FileWatcher/index.js#L17) in this file (under your node_modules/react-native).